-6. From tentative and cautious beginnings in 1996, the CAREC Program has evolved into a successful program of regional cooperation.
-CAREC's regional cooperation progressed from initial consultations and a project-oriented institutional framework (1996-2001) to a more sector-strategy driven and results-oriented approach under the CAP (2006).
+From tentative and cautious beginnings in 1996, the CAREC Program has evolved into a successful program of regional cooperation.
+CAREC's regional cooperation progressed from initial consultations and a project-oriented institutional framework (1996-2001) to a more sector strategy-driven and results-oriented approach under the Comprehensive Action Plan (CAP) (2006).
 As mutual trust among the countries developed, CAREC was able to establish informal yet effective institutional arrangements; the principles of flexibility and pragmatism responded to the countries' unique needs and circumstances and allowed the Program to build confidence and credibility.
 Moreover, CAREC has forged its overall vision, goals, and strategy for regional cooperation and translated them into operational sector strategies and action plans.
-This attracted several multilateral institutions (MIs) to support the Program through financial and technical assistance.
-By 2010, CAREC could take pride in having established itself as a premier regional cooperation program.
+This attracted several multilateral institutions to support the Program through financial and technical assistance.4 By 2010, CAREC can take pride in having established itself as a premier regional cooperation program.

-7. The substantive gains of the past decade are equally noteworthy.
-Despite the many challenges that confronted the Program, over 100 CAREC-related projects worth over \$15 billion have been formulated during 2001-2011 and are in varying stages of implementation.
-These initiatives include:
+The substantive gains of the past decade are equally noteworthy.
+Despite the many challenges, over 100 CAREC-related projects worth over \$15 billion have been formulated during 2001-2010, and are in varying stages of implementation.
+These initiatives include:5

-- In the transport sector, improving physical connectivity through infrastructure investments across CAREC road and rail networks and at border crossing points (paragraphs 35-39, Part 1-Stock Take); - In transport and trade facilitation, forging and implementing agreements for facilitating cross-border and transit transport, and measures for customs reform and modernization (paragraphs 40-53, Part 1-Stock Take); - In trade policy, undertaking studies and knowledge sharing on trade policy reform, and capacity-building initiatives in support of CAREC members' accession to the World Trade Organization (WTO) (paragraphs 55-59, Part 1-Stock Take); - In energy, implementing regional projects and initiatives to develop reliable, secure and stable energy supplies, taking into account the abundance of energy resources and the potential for trade to help overcome the uneven distribution of resources and their seasonal variations (paragraphs 62-69, Part 1-Stock Take); - In knowledge sharing, capacity building and outreach, the CAREC Institute is playing a key role in addressing the specific needs of the priority sectors through training of senior officials, the conduct of foundation studies and issue-oriented research, and the development of knowledge products (paragraph 25, Part 1-Stock Take); and - In terms of partnerships, CAREC succeeded in bringing together six MIs to work under a common framework, effectively providing a platform for dialogue and coordination in the planning and implementation of priority regional projects (paragraph 24, Part 1-Stock Take).
+- In the transport sector, improving physical connectivity through regional infrastructure investments across CAREC road and rail networks and at border-crossing points; - In transport and trade facilitation, forging and implementing agreements to facilitate cross-border and transit transport, and measures for customs reform and modernization; - In trade policy, undertaking studies and knowledge sharing on trade policy reform, and capacity-building initiatives to support CAREC members' accession to the World Trade Organization (WTO); - In energy, implementing regional projects and initiatives to develop reliable, secure, and stable energy supplies, taking into account the abundance of energy resources and the potential for trade to help overcome the uneven distribution of resources and their seasonal variations;

-&lt;sup>3 CAREC MIs include the Asian Development Bank, European Bank for Reconstruction and Development, International Monetary Fund, Islamic Development Bank, United Nations Development Programme, and World Bank.
+4 CAREC multilateral institution partners include the Asian Development Bank (ADB), European Bank for Reconstruction and Development, International Monetary Fund, Islamic Development Bank, United Nations Development Programme, and the World Bank.

-&lt;sup>4 For project details, see: http://www.carecinstitute.org/index.php?page=projects
+5 For project details, see www.carecprogram.org/index. php?page=carec-projects-list